sciguy1121/Community-Mod-1/Ideas.md

 iPod - made from silicon chips and plays your music disks (made from silicon chips)

+Computer Minecarts - make the computer then make programs to make the minecart move

 ##Realized Ideas

 Lava Furnace(alias: Geothermal Oven) - implemented by smigolpol